Copyright (c) 2023

 Reviews Love it?
 Or maybe you want to share some creative ways you're putting this item to use.

-miladhatam said almost 13 years ago:your work was Great !!!
+miladhatam said over 13 years ago:your work was Great !!!

-jota jr said about 16 years ago:it works ok in CS and CS2
+jota jr said almost 17 years ago:it works ok in CS and CS2

-zoomy said over 16 years ago:In-file transparency won't be converted to alpha automatically on export - you must add an alpha channel by hand.
+zoomy said about 17 years ago:In-file transparency won't be converted to alpha automatically on export - you must add an alpha channel by hand.
 Conversely when importing to Photoshop you must manually convert the alpha channel in the channels list to transparency.